Grant Request Guidelines for 2021

-In order to be placed on the agenda, your grant application and attachments, if applicable must be submitted to the HCTC by 6 PM EST on the 15th day of the month preceding the next HCTC public meeting.
+In order to be placed on the agenda, your grant application and attachments, if applicable must be submitted to the HCTC by 6 PM EST on the last business day of the month preceding the next HCTC public meeting.

 The requestor will be required to attend in person to present the grant application to the HCTC during a scheduled public meeting.
 Requestors may receive an email from the HCTC requesting additional information or a response to questions prior to the public meeting.
 This would assist in reducing the time required to present the Grant.
 It is imperative that the email address provided in the application is an address that is monitored on a regular basis.

 Beginning in 2020, the HCTC requires all Grant Applications be submitted electronically utilizing the online application.
 If you need assistance preparing the Grant Application you may contact the HCTC Executive Director and set up a time to meet.
 A HANDWRITTEN APPLICATION WILL NOT BE ACCEPTED.

 The Executive Director will determine if the Grant Application is complete and ready for the HCTC meeting review.
 The Grant Application will be assigned a tracking number upon acceptance.